 I was born in post-revolutionary Cuba in 1987 and educated in an academic style heavily influenced by the Russian Academy.
 This frame of reference is evident in all of my work.
 To deny my experiences, perceptions and the influence of history would be ignoring my own existence.
 These influences are the lens through which I create and the motivation that propels me.

 As a Cuban, history has influenced me in a variety of ways.
 On the one hand, it allows me to rethink the way storytelling is part of our memories.
 On the other, it allows me to question the accuracy of history and its telling.
 This conflict absorbed me during my early years and continues to engage me as I complete my artistic education.
-Currently, this near-obsession with the past translates into figures, scenarios, and most importantly, the ecreation of my own stories.
+Currently, this near obsession with the past translates into figures, scenarios, and most importantly, the creation of my own stories.

 These images presented here refer to an apparent sense of happiness and well-being which in turn, insinuates a nonexistent time.
 Thus, themes and specific figures are examples of distorted reality illustrating my perceptions about life.
 I focus on modifying historical periods, fashion, images and contexts using insects, whether realistically represented or not, as imaginary elements recreating new contexts.
 Mainly, I recreate my experiences and memories by superimposing and manipulating historical figures and events.

 Finally, understanding beauty in its various forms is the motivation for experimenting with non-conventional materials.
 My general approach is to demystify classical beauty and present it as a natural process and in its natural form.